Boston Scientific and Coloplast IPP Failure Study

 Cycling with a lot of pain for the first 5 months, now improving

-If you have a motorcycle or a bike stop using it (ED with motorcycle accident).
+If you have a motorcycle stop using it (ED with motorcycle accident).

 Courage